 Many people hesitate to put a mini fridge in their bedroom because they’re worried about the potential safety hazards.
-The most common worries are leaks of certain gasses or appliances catching fire.
+The most common worries are leaks of certain gasses or their fridge causing a fire.

 In this article, we’ll discuss the potential dangers of keeping a mini fridge in your bedroom.

 Are Mini Fridges Safe in Bedrooms?

 Yes, mini fridges are safe for bedrooms.
 Due to their size, mini fridges are perfect for putting in a bedroom, no matter your living arrangement.
 These appliances are also perfectly safe, so you don’t have to worry about your well-being as you try to drift off to sleep.

 Reasons Not To Keep a Mini Fridge In The Bedroom

 Although keeping a mini fridge in your bedroom is a safe option, there are still some reasons you’d choose not to do so.
 We’ve highlighted some of the reasons below.

 Most people worry about Freon leaking from their fridge, which can be dangerous.
 However, Freon leaks rarely happen.
 You should be safe if there is no visible damage to the coils.

 Refrigerators work by removing heat from the inside which is then expelled through the condenser coils.
 Usually located at the back or underneath your fridge.